siriusctrl/UniPublic/CS/week8.md

 - Traffic must be routed efficiently

-- Each node on the internet must have a name (addressing)
+- Each node on the internet must have a name (IP addressing)

-- In an internet, the source and destination may be in different network
+- In an internet, the source and destination may be in different network (hop)

   - A hop is a whole network